Rutgers University–New Brunswick

-Rutgers University–New Brunswick is the flagship campus of Rutgers University, a public land-grant research university consisting of three campuses in New Jersey.
-It is located in New Brunswick and Piscataway.
+Rutgers University–New Brunswick is the largest campus of Rutgers University, a public land-grant research university consisting of three major campuses in New Jersey.
+It is located primarily in New Brunswick and Piscataway.
 It is the oldest campus of the university, the others being in Camden and Newark.
-The campus is composed of several smaller campuses that are large distances away from each other: College Avenue, Busch, Livingston, Cook, and Douglass, the latter two sometimes referred to as "Cook/Douglass", as they are adjacent to each other.
-All 4 sub-campuses connect primarily via State Route 18.
+The New Brunswick campus is composed of several smaller campuses that are some distances away from each other: College Avenue, Busch, Livingston, Cook, and Douglass, the latter two sometimes referred to as "Cook/Douglass", as they are adjacent and intertwined.
+All of these campuses lie along State Route 18.
 Rutgers–New Brunswick also includes several buildings in downtown New Brunswick.
 It is classified among "R1: Doctoral Universities – Very high research activity".
 The New Brunswick campuses include 19 undergraduate, graduate, and professional schools.
-The New Brunswick campus is also known as the birthplace of college football.

 History

 The eighth of nine colleges established during the American colonial period, Rutgers was chartered as Queen's College on 10 November 1766.
 It was renamed Rutgers College in 1825 after Colonel Henry Rutgers (1745–1830), an American Revolutionary War hero, philanthropist, and an early benefactor of the school.
-With the development of graduated education, Rutgers College was renamed Rutgers University in 1924.
-Originally established as a private institution affiliated with the Dutch Reformed Church, it is now a secular institution and became the state university of New Jersey under legislation passed in 1945 and 1956.
-At present, Rutgers is unique as the only university in the United States that is a colonial chartered college (1766), a land-grant institution (1864), and a state university (1945/1956).
+Originally established as a private institution affiliated with the Dutch Reformed Church, it is now a secular institution.
+After a series of expansions and mergers in the 19th and early 20th centuries, Rutgers College was renamed Rutgers University in 1924, and became the state university of New Jersey under legislation passed in 1945 and 1956.
+Rutgers is the only colonial chartered college, that is also a land-grant institution, and a state university.